Azure Cosmos DB for PostgreSQL

 All dashboards have a set of filters that you can apply to the entire dashboard.
 Use these filters to drill down and examine the data to a granular level.

-• You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.
+- You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.
 Learn more.

-• You can use template variables to drill down and examine the data on a granular level.
+- You can use template variables to drill down and examine the data on a granular level.
 For more information, see Filtering Dashboards with Template Variables.

-• Most Next-Gen apps allow you to provide the scope at the installation time and are comprised of a key (_sourceCategory by default) and a default value for this key.
-Based on your input, the app dashboards will be parameterized with a dashboard variable, allowing you to change the dataset queried by all panels.
-This eliminates the need to create multiple copies of the same dashboard with different queries.
+- Many of the Next-Gen apps allow you to provide the Index at the installation time and a default value for this key (sumologic_default).
+Based on your input, the app dashboards will be parameterized with a dashboard variable, allowing you to change the data partition queried by all panels.
+This restricts the query scope of all the dashboard queries to a specific data partition.

 Overview